utxo-company/bullet/paper/bullet.typ

 The applications we've outlined demonstrate real solutions to existing problems rather than theoretical improvements.
 Pay-on-execution for orderbooks, efficient atomic swaps, and contention-free access to global state all derive directly from the intention-based architecture.

-Integration with DexHunter is in progress, with plans for Lace integration soon.
-These implementations will provide practical validation of the approach.

 Future work will focus on quantum resistance through script-executed quantum-resistant signature verification schemes.